UrsaDK/JSONav/README.md

   - [Safari Extensions Gallery][apple_download]

-If you wish to try the latest signed development release of the extension then you can download it from the `build` directory of this project:
+If you wish to try the latest development release of the extension then you can download it from the `build` directory of this project:

   - [Download the latest build][github_download]